-If you are new to this profound healing work with Mother Ayahuasca, your best asset is a personal guide/therapist/healer and a supportive community.
-Doing it all alone is probably possible but will take way longer and it will be much harder.
+If you are new to this profound healing work with Mother Ayahuasca, your best assets are a personal guide/therapist/healer and a supportive community.
+Doing it all alone is probably possible, but it will take way longer and be much harder.

 Help is always available, why wouldn’t you take it, and learn from those who walked this path many times before?

 A safe healing container is a must to be able to process deep wounding and face your deepest shadows.
 Asking for and receiving continuous support, especially in the first few years, will greatly ease your journey.
-Isolation is a trauma response and thinking that you can do it all alone just shows the arrogance of the Ego.
-Humbleness and receptivity is a step in the right direction on your healing path.
+Isolation is a trauma response, and thinking that you can do it all alone just shows the arrogance of the Ego.
+Humbleness and receptivity are steps in the right direction on your healing path.

-Tip: Research what kind of support groups, therapists, events are available online or in your area for psychedelic integration and commit to participate regularly at least for the first year.
+Tip: Research what kind of support groups, therapists, and events are available online or in your area for psychedelic integration and commit to participate regularly, at least for the first year.

 Healing is possible.
 Once you realize that you are your own healer and take 100% responsibility for your healing, in that moment, you take your power back.
 Now you can create powerful change.